mecid/mecid.github.io/_posts/2023-07-25-mastering-charts-in-swiftui-scrolling.md

 The value-aligned behavior is an instance of the *ValueAlignedChartScrollTargetBehavior* type conforming to the *ChartScrollTargetBehavior* protocol.
 You can build your own behaviors by defining a type conforming to the *ChartScrollTargetBehavior* protocol.

 > To learn more about *ChartScrollTargetBehavior* protocol and building custom target behaviors, take a look at my ["Mastering ScrollView in SwiftUI.
 Target Behavior"](/2023/06/20/mastering-scrollview-in-swiftui-target-behavior/) post.

+Today we learned how to make our charts scrolling using new APIs available in the Swift Charts framework.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!